 Step Four: Plan

 Finally, you should develop some internal plans and processes for how future content is reviewed and approved prior to publishing online.
 After all, it’s much easier to plan for accessibility than to clean up after the fact.
 The WebAIM Quick Reference: Testing Web Content for Accessibility page can serve as a good guide for reviewing content.

 Monitoring Current Content

 Also, develop a monitoring plan for how content will be reviewed and updated on a regular basis.
-We recommend setting up a weekly emailed report from Siteimprove and spending about an hour a week reviewing the report contents and updating your site as needed.
+We recommend setting up a weekly emailed report from Monsido and spending about an hour a week reviewing the report contents and updating your site as needed.
 For a recommended framework, see Accessibility and Quality Assurance Review of Website.